susam/emacs4cl/README.md

     ```

     Quicklisp helps in installing Common Lisp libraries from its
     repository.
-You would not need it when you are just learning Common
+You do not need it when you have just begun learning
-    Lisp as a beginner.
-But as you grow more experienced with Common
+    Common Lisp.
+But as you grow more experienced with Common Lisp and
-    Lisp and begin developing real world applications, sooner or later,
+    begin developing real world applications, sooner or later, you will
-    you will need Quicklisp to install libraries that help you solve
+    need Quicklisp to install libraries that help you solve your
-    your problems.
+    problems.

     The first command in the code block fetches `quicklisp.lisp`.
 The
     second command installs Quicklisp to `~/quicklisp`.
 The third